mylabpcb/myCPU/pages/en/mycpu/downloads/cad_files.md

 Here you can find all CAD tools and accessories used with myCPU.

-<a class="button is-primary is-light" href="https://github.com/mylabpcb/myCPU/tree/master/Cad">Download ZIP with all CAD files</a>
+<a class="button is-primary is-light" href="https://github.com/mylabpcb/myCPU/tree/master/Cad">Download ZIP with all CAD files from Github</a>